 - State: uniaxial, biaxial, triaxial or spatial.

-Defining Stress according to Type and Origin
+Defining Stress based on its Type and Origin

-- by non-uniform cooling of cast or injection molded metal or plastic objects,
+- by non-uniform cooling of cast or injection-molded metal or plastic objects,

 - with welded or forged parts, through mechanical processing,